 Although it’s known for its high end, expensive stores – there’s still plenty of family-friendly fun in this section of North Atlanta.

-FOOD: Johnny Rockets (Phipps Plaza); Lenox Mall Food Court and restaurants in front of the mall like Sprinkles Cupcakes; Buckhead Pizza (3324 Peachtree Road).
+FOOD: Johnny Rockets (Phipps Plaza); Lenox Mall Food Court and restaurants in front of the mall; Buckhead Pizza (3324 Peachtree Road).

 Day 3 – Rainy Day Indoor Fun